Khintchine's theorem and Diophantine approximation on manifolds: Proof of Theorem

-The goal is to give a sharp counting estimate for the number of rational points of bounded height near the Major Arcs.
+The goal is to give a sharp counting estimate for the number of rational points of bounded height near the generic part.
 Indeed, the following statement we prove here completes the proof of Theorem~\ref{t1.3}.

 \begin{proposition} Suppose $\cU\subset\R^d$ is open, $\vv f:\cU\to\R^n$ be a $C^2$ maps satisfying \eqref{eq3.2} and \eqref{lemma_translation_M}.
 Then for any $0<\ve\le1$, any ball $B\subset\cU$ and all sufficiently large $t$ we have that